-The restrictive clause stipulates that only parties which have won at least 5 % of the valid votes cast in the electoral area are considered in the proportional distribution of Bundestag seats.
-The restrictive clause refers to second votes only.
-Therefore, constituency candidates elected by first vote always enter the Bundestag even if they are members of a party which has received less than 5 % of the valid second votes cast.
+The restrictive clause stipulates that only parties that have won at least 5% of the valid second votes cast in the electoral area are considered in the proportional distribution of Bundestag seats.
+The restrictive clause refers to the result of the second votes only.
+Up until and including the 2021 Bundestag election, constituency candidates elected by first vote always entered the Bundestag even if they were members of a party that had won less than 5% of the valid second votes cast.
+This will no longer be the case from the 2025 Bundestag election onwards as constituency seats have to be backed by sufficient second votes.

-The restrictive clause was introduced for elections to the German Bundestag especially in view of developments under the Weimar Constitution.
-The Bundestag was to be prevented from splitting up into a great number of small groups, thereby losing its ability to act.
-However, parties representing national minorities are excluded from the restrictive clause.
+The restrictive clause was introduced for elections to the German Bundestag especially in view of past developments under the Weimar Constitution.
+It was designed to prevent the Bundestag from splitting up into a large number of small groups, thereby losing its capacity to act.
+Parties representing national minorities are exempt from the requirements of the restrictive clause, however.

-The effect of the restrictive clause is mitigated by the clause on the minimum number of constituency seats required for party representation in Parliament.
-Parties which do not comply with the restrictive clause are nevertheless considered in the distribution of seats if they have won a seat in at least three constituencies.
+The effect of the restrictive clause was lessened by the minimum representation clause, which allowed parties that did not meet the conditions of the restrictive clause to still be considered in the distribution of seats if they had won a seat in at least three constituencies.
+Following its amendment in 2023, the Federal Elections Act no longer contained a provision for the minimum representation clause.

 Legal bases